Othoniel Arce

 Othoniel Arce Jaramillo (born 8 November 1989) is a Mexican professional footballer who plays as a forward.
+His last professional club was Bolivian first division side Blooming.

 Club career

 San Luis F.C.

 He made his senior team debut on August 7, 2010, as a starter in a match against C.D.
 Guadalajara in a 1 - 0 loss of San Luis F.C.

 He scored his first goal against C.F.
 Pachuca in September 2010.